salcedoe/MtMdocs/docs/imageProcessing/ImageSegmentationCleanup.md

 >**Left Panel.** Original Mask. **Right Panel.** Eroded Mask

- Other common functions that we will use include:
+Common matlab functions that we will use include:

 - **`bwareaopen`** - used to clean up small pixel clusters.
 - **`bwmorph`** - a general morphologic operations tool